crystdang/bikesharing/README.md

 # Module 15 Challenge: NYC Bike Sharing Analysis - Tableau Public
 ## by Crystina Dang

+*Note: .csv files have been compressed due to GitHub size limitations*

 ### Overview of the Analysis:
 The purpose of this analysis was to provide insight for a Des Moines bike sharing business proposal using the data from the NYC bike sharing program.
 These visualizations were for a key stakeholder looking to better understand bike trips.